-Looking for some cool, kid-friendly monster party ideas?
-These monster party games will keep the little zombies, vampires and creepy creatures hopping at your monster-themed birthday party or Halloween celebration.
-So gather your guests, have them practice their scowls, growls and roars and get them warmed up for some freakishly fabulous monster party fun!
+If you're looking for some cool, kid-friendly monster party ideas, these games will keep the little zombies, vampires, and creepy creatures hopping at a birthday party or Halloween celebration.
+Gather your guests, have them practice their scowls, growls, and roars, and get them warmed up for some freakishly fabulous monster party fun!

 Eyeball on a Spoon Relay

 Divide party guests into two teams.
 Give each player a spoon and give each team a monster eyeball.
 On the word, “go!” the first players in line for each team must carry the eyeball, on the spoon, to the other end of the room and then back to their teams.
 The first player must then transfer the eyeball from his spoon to the spoon of the second player in line.
 That player then races to the other side of the room and back and transfers the eyeball to the spoon of the third player.
 This continues until all players in line have carried the eyeball on their spoons.
 The first team to have all its members complete this task is the winning group.